chmodsss/interviews-study/interview-preamble.md

 ## Purpose of this Study

+The purpose of the study is to obtain opinions and requirements about the usage of voice assistants in software development.
+How can they benefit the developers.
+The prerequisites for trusting such an assistant.

 We want to understand, how the use of voice-bots in software development can help the developers in their day-to-day tasks improve productivity by reducing the cognitive load during context-switching.

 This interview-study is focused on the following points of view